 0. The L2 MP Remote UE performs data transmission and reception by using indirect path via PC5 link.

 1. The L2 MP Remote UE performs measurements based on measurement configuration.
-When the measurement reporting is triggered, the L2 MP Remote UE reports at least the Uu signal strength of the serving cell and neighbour cells with the cell IDs (i.e., NCGI/NCI).
+When the measurement reporting is triggered, the L2 MP Remote UE reports at least the Uu signal strength of neighbour cells with the cell IDs (i.e., NCGI/NCI).

 2. The gNB decides to add the direct path for the L2 MP Remote UE.
 The cell serving the direct path and the cell serving the L2 MP Relay UE on the indirect path belong to the same gNB but can be same or different.